-Taxes are one of three pillars of prosperity.
-From Marginal Revolution:
+Taxes are one of three

 In a recent book Besley and Persson 2011 argue that fiscal capacity is strongly correlated with economic performance across countries (see also here and here).
 They cite important historical work by Mark Dincecco who has shown that across Europe, between 1650 and 1900, higher taxes were associated with both limited government and economic growth (see here).
 The following graph is from Dincecco (2011) which contains similar figures for other European countries.